Fukushima operator's mounting legal woes to fuel nuclear opposition

 "Considering that it is difficult to completely reject the opinions given thus far of academic experts on earthquakes and tsunami, as well as the expertise of the (government's) Headquarters for Earthquake Research Promotion, it is unavoidable to have tsunami countermeasures that assume a higher tsunami than at present," says the report.

-"This is prime evidence that Tepco recognised the need for tsunami measures," said Hiroyuki Kawai, lead attorney in the shareholders' suit.
+"This is prime evidence that Tepco recognized the need for tsunami measures," said Hiroyuki Kawai, lead attorney in the shareholders' suit.
 "This will have an important impact on the lawsuit."

 Tepco, in a court filing, counters that the document "does not mean there was a risk that a tsunami would strike and did not assume any specific tsunami countermeasures."